webrecorder/browsertrix/docs/deploy/helm-customization.md

 ## Crawler Channels

 The ``crawler_channels`` setting is used to specify the crawler versions available to users via dropdown menus in workflows and browser profiles.
-Each crawler channel has an id as well as a Docker image.
+Each crawler channel has an id as well as a Docker image tag.
 These channels are modifiable with the restriction that there must always be one channel with the id ``default``.
 By default this is the only channel available on deployments:

 ```yaml
 crawler_channels: